dol-sensors-A-S/dol.IoT.Integrator.Cli/resources/Integrator-API-getting-started.md

 }
 ```

 For IDOL65 (pig weighing cameras) -  the messages have some additional properties.
+For more information about the iDOL65 check https://github.com/dol-sensors-A-S/dol.IoT.Models/blob/master/src/dol.IoT.Models/Messages/IDOL65%20message%20overview.md
 Example
 ```json
 {